-The property has been in the Oxtoby family since 1967 when 119 The Mount was converted into a hotel, before it was expanded to include 117 and 119 The Mount in 1978.
+The property has been in the Oxtoby family’s ownership since 1967 when 119 The Mount was converted into a hotel, before it was expanded to include No. 117 The Mount in 1978.
 The closure of the hotel was announced earlier this year, with the owners citing that it was no longer viable as a hotel.
 The Grand Villas were originally built in 1834 and occupied as family homes until becoming a Hotel.